ualberta-mueller-group/MCGS/docs/development-notes.md

 `bounds.h` and `bounds.cpp` define functions and types used for finding lower and upper bounds of games.

 - The `bound_scale` enum represents a scale of games on which bounds are found.
-- `bound_t` is a signed integral type representing an index along a game scale.
+- `bound_t` is a signed integral type representing an index along a bound scale.
 - The functions `get_scale_game()` and `get_inverse_scale_game()` return a new `game` object for a given scale and index along the scale.
 - The `relation` enum denotes how two games are related (i.e. less than, equal to, etc).
-- The `bounds_options` struct defines a scale and interval on which bounds should be found.
+- The `bounds_options` struct specifies a scale and interval on which bounds should be searched for.

 Some scales and their games at select indices are shown in the following table:
 | Scale | -2 | -1 | 0 | 1 | 2 |